 Each year we offer a Youth Ministry Retreat which aims help current and potential youth ministers to network, reflect, and consider best practices in youth ministry.

 There is a yearly Power of Grace day retreat held at Greyfriars Convent in June which gathers teens from across the diocese in a day of prayer, fun, catechesis, and fellowship: a wonderful event to bring youth groups to attend.
-This year’s Power of Grace retreat will be held on Saturday 15 June 2019 from 11:00-18:00.
+2020 date to be released soon!

 Below are some resources for those seeking to gather teens for youth nights: